-Children living in under-resourced communities disproportionately experience many forms of trauma (e.g., violence, child abuse, etc.) that can influence their mental health and well-being, socialization with other children and adults, quality of life and educational performance.
-Teachers are uniquely positioned to recognize and mitigate the affects of trauma.
-Administrators, teachers and other school personnel participate in virtual professional development modules about trauma-sensitive schooling practices.
+Children living in under-resourced communities disproportionately experience many forms of trauma and daily stressors that can influence their mental health and well-being, socialization with other children and adults, quality of life and educational performance.
+Administrators and teachers are uniquely positioned to recognize and mitigate the effects of trauma in schools.
+In this component, we provide training that supports school personnel to recognize and address trauma, resources to help students manage stress and their emotions successfully, and tools for integrating trauma-sensitive practices throughout the school.
+Schools will receive: